nicklockwood/iVersion/README.md

 	- (void)openAppPageInAppStore;

 This method will open the application page in the Mac or iPhone app store, depending on which platform is running.
 You should use this method instead of the updateURL property if you are running on Mac OS as the process for launching the Mac app store is more complex than merely opening the URL.
+Note that this method depends on the `appStoreID` which is only retrieved after polling the iTunes server, so if you intend to call this method without first doing an update check, you will need to set the `appStoreID` property yourself beforehand.

 	- (void)checkIfNewVersion;

-This method will check the local versions plist to see if there are new notes to be displayed, and will display them in an alert.
+This method will check the local versions Plist to see if there are new notes to be displayed, and will display them in an alert.
 This method is called automatically on launch if `checkAtLaunch` is set to YES.

 	- (NSString *)versionDetails;